 You Can’t Command What You Don’t Count

-There is a saying that what gets measured gets managed.
-You cannot improve your focus if you do not know where it is going.
+There’s a saying that what gets measured gets managed.
+You can’t improve your focus if you don’t know where it’s going.
 Blind effort feels productive, but it often leads nowhere.

 We trick ourselves into believing that being occupied is the same as being effective.
 This is a cognitive bias known as the labor illusion.
 Research from Harvard Business School shows that people value things more when they see the effort involved, even if the outcome is identical.

 We apply this same flawed logic to our own days, confusing motion with achievement.
-True self-respect does not come from feeling tired; it comes from keeping the promises you make to yourself.
-Time accountability is the system for checking if you did, a concept that many successful people attribute to their achievements through diligent time management.
+True self-respect doesn’t come from feeling tired — it comes from keeping the promises you make to yourself.
+Time accountability is the system for checking if you did.

 You Think You’re Disciplined—But You Have No Proof